 We understand that one of your concerns is how credits from your prior institution(s) will transfer to Salem State University.
 Prior to acceptance, we encourage you to use two tools available on our website to predict your transfer credits:

 Academic flowsheets are a tool for you to use to view your plan of study at Salem State University.
 The left side of the flowsheet generally contains all general education requirements.
 The right side lists the requirements and support courses for your major, the minimum number of free electives required for your particular major, as well as a minor and foreign language, if required.
 Please note that the flowsheet is for the current academic year and is subject to change.

 The Transfer Equivalency Viewer is a database that allows you to see which courses from your current institution have been evaluated by Salem State University in the past and how/if it can be transferred.
-If a course is not listed in the database, please contact firstname.lastname@example.org for more information.
+If a course is not listed in the database, please contact email@example.com for more information.